 Pankiewicz says when that question is asked, often people realize that they're never going to use the item and then are more willing to let it go.

+The mistake most sellers make is not clearing the clutter before they pack things up for the move.
 That can be a very costly mistake for sellers.
-“They put stuff in storage and they pay for it year after year and then when they finally look at it, it’s nothing they want,” says Pankiewicz.
+"They put stuff in storage and they pay for it year after year and then when they finally look at it, it's nothing they want," says Pankiewicz.